ahmedsakr/wstrade-api/docs/headers/README.md

 Headers
 ===
-`wstrade-api` handles the network-level protocol for talking to WealthSimple Trade endpoints without any necessary intervention from you.
+`wstrade-api` handles the network-level protocol for talking to Wealthsimple Trade endpoints without any necessary intervention from you.
 However, in rogue usecases that I cannot think of, you might need to override this with custom headers.

-The `headers` module provides you with extensibility to configure custom HTTP headers on all endpoint calls to WealthSimple Trade.
+The `headers` module provides you with extensibility to configure custom HTTP headers on all endpoint calls to Wealthsimple Trade.
 99.9% of `wstrade-api` users won't be using this module at all.
 However, it is still useful to know about its existence.

-The `headers` module could act as insurance in events where WealthSimple Trade starts to require a certain header to be present that is not available in an older version of `wstrade-api`, for example.
+The `headers` module could act as insurance in events where Wealthsimple Trade starts to require a certain header to be present that is not available in an older version of `wstrade-api`, for example.

 <a id="#api-reference"></a>